davidben/x509-policy-graph/draft-ietf-lamps-x509-policy-graph.md

 validation.
 In this case, critical policy-related extensions, notably the policy constraints ({{Section 4.2.1.11 of RFC5280}}), MUST be treated as unrecognized extensions as in {{Section 4.2 of RFC5280}} and be rejected.

-## Verify Signatures First

-X.509 validators SHOULD verify signatures in certification paths before or in conjunction with policy verification.
-This limits the attack to entities in control of CA certificates.
-For some applications, this may be sufficient to mitigate the attack.
-However, other applications may still be impacted.
-For
-example:

-* Any application that evaluates an untrusted PKI, such as a hosting provider that evaluates a customer-supplied PKI

-* Any application that evaluates an otherwise trusted PKI, but where untrusted entities have technically-constrained intermediate certificates where policy mapping and path length are unconstrained.

 # Implementation Status
 {:removeinrfc="true"}